 Wake Forest University

-A nationally noted ethics and legal scholar will discuss the federal government’s latest efforts to protect participants in research.
+A nationally noted ethics and legal scholar discussed the federal government’s latest efforts to protect participants in research.

 February 2, 2019